koron/go-ringbuf-benchmark/README.md

 RingBuffer2  | Support goroutine with `sync.Mutex` (based RingBuffer1)
 RingBuffer3  | Use sync/atomic for multi-goroutine (based RingBuffer1)
 RingBuffer4  | Use chan for multi-goroutine
-RingBuffer5  | Use read index and capacity length w/o multi-goroutine supports
+RingBuffer4B | Use chan for multi-goroutine with blocking RingBuffer5  | Use read index and capacity length w/o multi-goroutine supports

 ## Benchmark results